 Topic session– We cover subjects such as Expressive Arts and Design and Understanding the World, through our topic, such as painting teddy bears with a comb for our 'toys' topic, or exploring the senses in Science lessons during our 'All About Me' topic.

 Story time– This is one of the most important parts of the day.
 The whole class listens to and engages with a story, to foster a love of reading and books.
 This gives the children a bank of knowledge about stories, which helps them to become good readers and writers themselves.
 We also encourage the children to retell stories with puppets and props and to tell their own stories in the 'storyteller's chair'.
 This means that when they sit down to write their own stories they can draw on their experience of story structures and different types of stories, as well as having knowledge of vocabulary that will make their stories interesting and exciting to read.
-The Story-time phonics scheme links the sound that the children are learning to a story, which is read by the 'Phonics Fairy', usually the day before they are introduced to a new sound.
+The Story-time phonics scheme links the sound that the children are learning to a story, which is read by the 'Phonics Fairy' when they are introduced to a new sound.
 This helps to embed the sound and helps the children to identify it in a word when they are reading.

 Year Ones - We are a mixed class, with Year One children as well as EYFS children.
 It is important to note that the Year One children follow the Year One National curriculum and do not repeat the same material that they did in their Reception Year.
 The adults in the class are carefully deployed to support all of the children.
 The Year One children are taught phonics as a single year group and maths in a small guided group or sometimes as a year group or as a mixed year group with appropriate challenge provided.
 The curriculum is planned on a two year rolling cycle, so the children will cover new topics as Year One children in Owl Class.

-You will find some information and below about how to support your child with reading.
+You will find some information below about how to support your child with reading.